Mediatek-Cloud/MCS/tutorial/create_your_first_device.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/screenshot/screen_shot-06.jpg)

-Please be noted that the data channels of the created test device are the data channels of the prototype at the created moment.
-The created test devices will not synchronized with the prototype data channel change.
-If you update the data channel in the prototype, you need to create another test device to have the update.
+Please be noted that the data channels in the test device are inherited and synchronized with the prototype.
+If you update the data channel in the prototype, the data channels in the test device will change accordingly.

 ## How to get Device ID and Key